ramch22/vmcbook/book/vmconaws/preparing-to-on-board.md

 * Uniqueness - You should ideally provision an IP range which is unique within your organization.
 This is particularly important if you will be connecting to your SDDC via a VPN or Direct Connect, or if you are cross-linking to a production VPC.
 * Ability to summarize - Ideally this block should be a subnet of some larger space which is allocated to the SDDC as a whole.
 By subnetting a larger dedicated supernet you will gain the ability to simplify routing between your on-premises environment and the SDDC, and you will potentially simplify network security policies used to secure the SDDC.

-Another important aspect to consider is DNS services within the SDDC.
-By default, the SDDC is configured to used public DNS severs, however, these settings may be changed.
+Another important aspect to consider are DNS services within the SDDC.
+By default, the SDDC is configured to used public DNS severs.
+These settings may be changed, however.
 Here are a few key considerations for planning DNS services for the SDDC:

-* The DNS servers must be reachable; either via public IPs or via the cross-linked VPC or the on-premise environment.
+* The DNS servers must be reachable; either via public IPs or via the cross-linked VPC or IPSec/DirectConnect to the on-premise environment.
 DNS servers may also be deployed within the SDDC itself.
 * The DNS servers must support recursive queries.
 * The SDDC is pre-configured to internally resolve hosts within the vmc.local domain.
 All other domains require an external DNS server.
 * Network segments within the Compute Network which have DHCP enabled will use the DNS servers configured on the SDDC.